andrewcgaitskell/micro-python/0_SettingUpMacAndFlashESP32.md

 # ESP32Cam needs to be in write mode during Flash only

-Needed to remve jumper from pins
+Needed to remove jumper from pins

+Press reset

 # Connect to ESP32 for REPL

 screen /dev/tty.usbserial-A50285BI 115200

-# Enable WEBREPL do the following
+# Enable WEBREPL

+## Reference:

 https://learn.adafruit.com/micropython-basics-esp8266-webrepl/access-webrepl

+## Do following:

 at >>> paste